Why won't EU forces fight together, von der Leyen asks?

 She also called for the creation of an EU "Joint Situational Awareness Centre", with which capitals shared classified intelligence.

-For his part, EU foreign affairs chief Josep Borrell voiced a similar vision in Slovakia last week.
+She spoke after EU foreign affairs chief Josep Borrell voiced a similar vision in Slovakia last week.

-The EU needed an "autonomous" force of 5,000 or more troops in future, Borrell said after meeting defence ministers.
+The EU needed an "autonomous" force of 5,000 or more men in future, Borrell said after meeting defence ministers.

 Paris has been one of the most vocal EU capitals in favour of a "European army".

+It is also the only EU country with a sizeable force fighting abroad - a 5,000-man counter-terrorist operation in the Sahel.

-And the EU commission chief planned to call a special "Summit on European defence" with French president Emmanuel Macron next year.
+And for her part, the EU commission chief planned to call a special "Summit on European defence" with French president Emmanuel Macron under the French EU presidency next year.

-Witnessing Afghanistan was "painful" and it had caused "deeply troubling questions" for Nato allies, von der Leyen said.
+Witnessing Afghanistan was "painful" and it had caused "deeply troubling questions" for Nato allies, von der Leyen said on Wednesday.

-Belarus' irregular attack on EU borders had also caused alarm, she added.
+Belarus' irregular attack on the EU in revenge for sanctions had also caused alarm, she added.

-"They [Belarusian authorities] have put people on planes and literally pushed them towards Europe's borders ... let's call it what it is: this is a hybrid attack to destabilise Europe," she said.
+"They [Belarusian authorities] have put people [Iraqi and Afghan refugees] on planes and literally pushed them towards Europe's borders [in Latvia, Lithuania, and Poland] ... let's call it what it is: this is a hybrid attack to destabilise Europe," she said.

-"But there is simply no security and defence issue where less [EU] cooperation is the answer," she added, echoing Macron's line.
+"But there is simply no security and defence issue where less [EU] cooperation is the answer," von der Leyen noted, mirroring Macron's view.

-The commission chief pledged allegiance to the EU's "closest" ally, despite the fall-of-Kabul fiasco.
+The commission chief pledged allegiance to America, the EU's "closest" ally, despite the fall-of-Kabul fiasco.

-And she promised a good-will trip to the Western Balkans to show that Europe was still doing enlargement.
+And she promised a good-will trip to the Western Balkans to show Europe was still doing enlargement, despite a long lull in the project.

 "Before the end of the month, I will travel to the region to send a strong signal of our commitment to the accession process," von der Leyen said on Wednesday.